 - 9.1 An ESE lightning protection system installation consists of the following interconnected parts - (a) One or more ESE air terminals - (b) Mast and mounting systems as required based on level of protection desired - (c) Bonding conductors as required based on level of protection. - (d) Ground system Single grid to loop conductor system - (e) Equipotential Bonding - (f) Transient Voltage Surge Suppression - 9.2 The number of ESE air terminals will depend on the system design under the manufacturer's Standard based on the area as indicated in Figure 3.5.1 for Level 2 Systems.
 The recommended number and placement of air terminals is based solely on Heary Bros.'
-30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 9.3 Components Tables Figure 9.3.1 and Figure 9.3.2 provide minimum sizes and weights for use in ESE lightning protection system installation.
+30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumer should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA, "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 9.3 Components Tables Figure 9.3.1 and Figure 9.3.2 provide minimum sizes and weights for use in ESE lightning protection system installation.

-Figure 9.3.1 Type of conductor Minimum Copper Standard/ Aluminum Diameter Metric Standard/ Metric ESE Air Terminal 1/2 "/ 12.7mm 1/2" / 12.7 mm 1/2" / 12.7 mm Main Conductor Min Size each Cable 14AWG 13AWG strand Weight Per 375lbs /1000/ or 190lbs/1000/ Length 558 g/m 283 g/m Cross Sectional 115,000 CM / 192000 CM/ area 58 mm2 97 mm2 Ground Terminals Ground Rod / 3/4" x 10' (20mm NA Ground Plate x 3000mm)/ 24" x 24"x 20 gauge (600mm x 600mm) pure Copper plate minimum of 2 contact points each 8 sq inch contact to plate
+Type of conductor Minimum Diameter Copper Standard/ Metric Aluminum Standard/ Metric ESE Air Terminal 1/2 "/ 12.7mm 1/2" / 12.7 mm 1/2" / 12.7 mm Main Conductor Cable Min Size each strand Weight Per Length Cross Sectional area 14AWG 375lbs /1000/ or 558 g/m 115,000 CM / 58 mm 13AWG 190lbs/1000/ 283 g/m 192000 CM/ 97 mm Ground Terminals Ground Rod / Ground Plate 24" x 10' (20mm x 3000mm)/24" x 24"x 20 gauge (600mm x 600mm) pure Copper plate minimum of 2 contact points each 8 sq inch contact to plate NA